Akshatap2903/Spotify-LetsExplore/README.md

     - ![Screenshot 2024-10-12 004148](https://github.com/user-attachments/assets/943737f6-9e66-4351-ac33-88e79add0c86)

 - **Index Creation on the `artist` Column**
-    - To optimize the query performance, we created an index on the `artist` column.
+    - To optimize the query performance, I created an index on the `artist` column.
 This ensures faster retrieval of rows where the artist is queried.
     - **SQL command** for creating the index:
       ```sql
       CREATE INDEX idx_artist ON spotify_tracks(artist);